-- 1. In the Sketch toolbar select the Start 2D Sketch command by left-clicking once on the icon. - 2.
+- 1. In the Sketch toolbar under the 3D Model tab select the Start 2D Sketch command by left-clicking once on the icon. - 2.
 Pick the vertical face of the solid as shown.
 (Note the alignment of the origin of the sketch plane.)

-➤ On your own, create a rectangular cut (1.0 x 0.75) feature (To Next option) as shown and rename the feature to Rect\Cut.
+➤ On your own, create a rectangular cut (1.0 x 0.75) feature (To Next option) as shown and rename the feature to Rect_Cut.